 - Fear and Uncertainty – Without a workable understanding of the natural world, imagine what kind of questions our distant ancestors must have had.
 Why are we subjected to thunder and lightning?
 What is behind the force of a hurricane?
 Why does the Sun set in the horizon?
 There is perhaps no greater fear than the unknown and the ancients were pretty much left in the dark by their lot in history.
 Natural occurrences that are now clearly understood were often (and perhaps logically) attributed to the will of gods by our ancestors.

 - Agriculture – At around 9000 BC the rise of agriculture made it possible for civilizations to develop.
 As humans went from living in small groups of hunter gathers to farming villages, it may have set the stage for organized religion.
 Farming made humans increasingly vulnerable to the whims of nature.
-The idea of praying to gods for blessings in a ritualistic setting may well have originated with agriculture.
-In addition, with large groups of people living in close proximity, it may have been wise to have everyone on the same page (so to speak).
+The idea of praying to gods for blessings in a ritualistic setting (such as a good harvest) may well have originated with agriculture.
+In addition, with large groups of people living in close proximity, it may have been wise to have everyone on the same page.

 - Solidarity – We are social beings at heart and there is something to be said for unity.
 Unlike today in the developed world, in ancient times survival was at the forefront.
 It likely would have been a survival advantage for a society to share common goals and ideas.
 A fractured community would have been at a disadvantage in fighting off enemies and acquiring resources.
 Religion may have been vital for strengthening social bonds and getting people to work for a common cause.